What is a Compliance Schedule?

 You are legally required to obtain written reports relating to the inspection, maintenance and reporting procedures of the Compliance Schedule.
 These should be signed by the IQP who has carried out any of the listed procedures, (inspection, maintenance or reporting).

 You are required to keep all reports for a period of 2 years and produce these for inspection when required.

 What is an Independent Qualified Person (IQP)?

 An IQP who is recognised by Council as qualified to carry out any performance inspection, maintenance, reporting or recommendation on a specified system.
-Please refer to www.kaipara.govt.nz for current IQP information.
+For current IQP information.